discordjs/guide/guide/popular-topics/permissions.md

 The return value of `toArray()` always represents the permission flags present in the Permissions instance that the method was called on.
 This means that if you call the method on, for example: `PermissionOverwrites#deny`, you will receive a pretty array of all denied permissions in that overwrite.
 :::

-Additionally, you can serialize the underlying bit field of the Permissions object by calling `.serialize()`.
-This returns an object which maps permission names to a boolean value, indicating whether or not the relevant "bit" is available in the Permissions instance.
+Additionally, you can serialize the Permissions object's underlying bit field by calling `.serialize()`.
+This returns an object that maps permission names to a boolean value, indicating whether the relevant "bit" is available in the Permissions instance.

 ```js
 const memberPermissions = member.permissions.serialize();